-Reasons Your Schedule Might Not Be Working
+Reasons Your Homeschool Schedule Might Not Be Working

-I’m sure we can all agree that there are times in our homeschooling journey that we end up being our own worst enemy.
+I’m sure we can all agree that there are times in our homeschooling journey when we end up being our own worst enemies.
 It’s true, we can easily develop unrealistic expectations that open our efforts up to failure.
 I see what my friends are doing, or what the perfect lives of Pinterest homeschoolers look like and I believe that my homeschool has to be perfect.
 Let me just tell you, those pictures you see are not the whole truth.
 Yes, it looks beautiful and those kids look so happy… but what you don’t see is the pile of laundry just outside of the photo or the kid that had a temper tantrum right after that glowing snapshot was taken.
 It’s life, and it’s real.
 Don’t be fooled…

-I’ve seen it many times in my own life, I want to do “all the good things” but I end up with a mess!
+I’ve seen it many times in my own life.
+I want to do “all the good things” but I end up with a mess!
 I snatch up every great curriculum, series, or opportunity and think it’ll be the best thing ever – but what I end up doing is overwhelming myself and my kiddos.
 This has often spiraled out of control and we’ve almost quit homeschooling because of the stress.

 A Few Scheduling Solutions